ADULT ADHD & CHILD ADHD

 · Create a personal pattern of success

-A comprehensive evaluation with CAT-A, biospyschosocial, clinical interview and follow up session to review results is only $350 cash package rate.
+A comprehensive evaluation with CAT-A, biospyschosocial, clinical interview and follow up session to review results is $350 for cash package rate.

 Complete an new client inquiry form or email [email protected] for more details